 Another responsibility is in the area of school facilities.
-The board is responsible for determining school facility needs and communicating
+The board is responsible for determining school facility needs and communicating those needs to the community.

-The role of the board of education is not to run the schools, but to see that they are well run. those needs to the community.
 This includes purchasing, disposing of, or leasing school sites and approving building plans that will support the educational programs.